davidtchiu/davidtchiu.github.io/teaching/cs161/lab1.bluej/index.md

 - Download the project from the link above.
 You will need to save the `.zip` file to your computer.
 The actual project files are stored inside this compressed zip, and you need to first extract its contents before BlueJ can open the project.

   - On a Windows machine, double-click on this zip file, and you should find two folders in the file explorer.
-Ignore the MacOSX folder, now drag the Lab1_Shapes folder to a place you'll remember (like into a dedicated folder for this course).
+Ignore the Mac OSX folder, now drag the Lab1_Shapes folder to a place you'll remember (like into a dedicated folder for this course).
 You may close out and delete the zip file.
 Navigate to that project folder before moving on.

   - On a Mac, double-clicking the file should extract the project folder in the current folder as the compressed file.
 If you have any problems with this process, let us know!